-Usually, the CEC is the same as the Advisory Committee, except that the Major Advisor(s) does not participate fully in the exam.
+Usually, the CEC is the same as the Advisory Committee, except that the Major Advisor is not required to be a member.
 The GC requires four members, including representation from the minor department.
-One member is selected as Chair of the committee and manages communication with the student and with the Graduate College for both the written and oral portions of the exam.
+One member (not the Advisor) is selected as Chair of the committee and manages communication with the student and with the Graduate College for both the written and oral portions of the exam.